 This area contains two preferences:

 Send me reminders when a checked-in stock item is due to expire

 Send me reminders when a reagent/material is below its minimum stock count

 The Task Display Settings preference allows the user to customise the display of tasks for their iPassport account.
 There are three options available:

-The Task Reminder Emails preferences allows the user to control notifications from iPassport.
-There are multiple preferences which provide control over email notifications the user receives.
+The Task Reminder Emails preferences allow the user to control notifications from iPassport.
+There are multiple preferences which provide control over which email notifications the user wishes to receive.

 Notify me of new tasks assigned to me - sends an email when a new task is created for or assigned to the user.